k0s/toolbox/README.txt

 * allow projects to point to a setup.py or AMO URL
 * URLs in the description should be made links
 * dependencies should link appropriately (e.g. to toolbox if possible)
+* the first time someone edits a description (etc.) from a pointed-to file (e.g. a setup.py) then the project should be notified

 Thought Farm
 ------------

+Links:

+* repository
+* how to report bugs
+* wiki
+* pypi

 More types of links should be allowed:
 The current behaviour is that each project has a single link that is